markpollack/spring-ai-azure-workshop/README.md

 # spring-ai-workshop
 Workshop material for Spring AI

-The workshop uses the [Spring CLI](https://docs.spring.io/spring-cli/reference/) project.
+The workshop uses the Spring CLI project.
+If you are not using GitHub codespaces, [download the Spring CLI](https://github.com/spring-projects-experimental/spring-cli/releases).
+You can browse the [Spring CLI Documentation](https://docs.spring.io/spring-cli/reference/0.7-SNAPSHOT/index.html) to learn more about its features.

-It provides a command line application named `spring`
+A quick summary is that the Spring CLI provides a command line application named `spring`

 You will create the code for Exercise #1, the "Hello World" AI project,  using the command `spring boot new`.
 See below.